GrantBirki/github-username-regex-ruby/README.md

 ## Release 🚀

 To release a new version of this gem, simply edit the [`lib/version.rb`](lib/version.rb) in this repo.
 When you commit your changes to `main`, a new version will be automatically released via GitHub Actions to RubyGems and GitHub Packages.

+## Note 📝

+This Gem doesn't take reserved usernames into consideration.
+For example, it matches `help`, `about` and `pricing`, though they are reserved words and cannot be used as GitHub usernames

+## Credits 🙏

+This Gem is based on the following npm [package](https://github.com/shinnn/github-username-regex)